IBM-EPBL/IBM-Project-23494-1659884207/README.md

 They can make the decision whether to water the crop or postpone it by monitoring the sensor parameters and controlling the motor pumps from the mobile application itself.

 Team :
-YASHWANTH D
-G PRASANTH
-ARUN PRAKASH
-MUGILAN
+YASHWANTH D, G PRASANTH, ARUN PRAKASH, MUGILAN